papatangosierra/serifu/README.md

 Serifu is meant to be relatively un-opinionated, but one opinion its author does hold is that page and panel numbering should be tracked automatically.
 The structure of Serifu is such that accurate page and panel numbers can be derived at parse time, freeing the translator from entering and tracking them manually.

-As such, text after the `#` or `-` characters but _before_ the next newline is ignored.
-This means that from the parser's perspective,
+Text following `#` or `-` characters is meant as a convenience to make scripts more readable.
+As such, text after the `#` or `-` characters but _before_ the next newline is not inherently meaningful.
+This means that from Serifu's perspective,

     # Page One Billion
         - 888.123